 Additionally, she provides legal and business assistance to clients regarding their branding and marketing needs.
-Kate regularly works with clients to review and vet marketing and promotional material, including clearing promotional taglines and ensuring compliance with the rules, regulations, and best practices governing advertisements.
+Kate regularly works with clients to clear and ensure compliance of marketing and promotional material.
+Kate has particular expertise with social media marketing, including brand ambassador or influencer issues.
 She also helps clients appropriately structure promotions, such as sales, coupons, rebates, sweepstakes, and contest campaigns.
 Kate has also assisted clients in responding to inquiries from the Federal Trade Commission regarding advertisements and in assessing competitor claims of false advertising under the Lanham Act.
 She additionally negotiates and drafts agreements relating to client promotional needs, including agency agreements, product placement agreements, talent appearance agreements, and trademark, copyright, and right of publicity licenses.

-For a number of years, Kate spent approximately half her time in the offices of a client, embedded with its marketing and intellectual property legal team.
+For several years, Kate spent approximately half her time in the offices of a client, embedded with its marketing and intellectual property legal team.
 In that role, she reviewed countless pieces of marketing collateral and counseled business clients and vendor partners regarding specific promotions.
 Kate continues to work closely with the client team in her capacity as outside counsel.

-Kate is currently chair of the Programming Subcommittee of the International Trademark Association (INTA) Young Practitioner’s Committee.
-She has served on that Committee since 2016, previously serving as a member of the INTA Internet Committee from 2012–2016.
-She also served as Co-Chair of the Women in IP Committee for the Intellectual Property Association of Chicago (IPLAC) from 2013–2018, and as a member of the IPLAC Board of Managers from 2016–2018.
+Kate currently serves on the International Trademark Association (INTA) Young Practitioner’s Committee.
+She has served on that Committee since 2016, previously serving as a member of the INTA Rights of Publicity Committee.
+Her past INTA experience includes service as the chair of the Young Practitioner's Programming Committee and on the Internet Committee.
+Additionally, she served as Co-Chair of the Women in IP Committee for the Intellectual Property Association of Chicago (IPLAC) from 2013–2018, and as a member of the IPLAC Board of Managers from 2016–2018.
 She remains active with IPLAC and its Women in IP Committee.

-While in law school, Kate represented children, parents, and foster parents in juvenile court child protection proceedings through her participation in the Child Advocacy Legal Clinic.
-She continues to represent children in contested guardianship proceedings as a pro bono guardian ad litem, and serves on the Chicago Volunteer Legal Services Board of Directors.
+Kate also represents children in contested guardianship proceedings as a pro bono guardian ad litem, and serves on the Chicago Volunteer Legal Services Board of Directors.